Birmingham Terminal Station: Architecture

 The architect for the hulking Byzantine-inspired Beaux-Arts station was P. Thornton Marye of Washington, D.C.
 The exotic design stirred controversy at first.
+Marye, in an interview to The American Architect said he was inspired by the Hagia Sophia in Istanbul.

 The exterior of the building was primarily dressed in light-brown brick.
 Two 130 ft towers topped the north and south wings.
 The central waiting room covered 7,600 sqft and was covered by a central dome 64 ft in diameter covered in intricate tilework and featuring a skylight of ornamental glass.
 The bottom 16 ft of the walls in the main waiting room were finished in gray Tennessee marble.

 Connecting to the main waiting room were the ticket office, a separate ladies' waiting room, a smoking room, a barber shop, a news stand, a refreshment stand, and telephone and telegraph booths.
 Along the north and south concourses were the kitchen, lunch and dining rooms, another smoking room, restrooms, and the "colored" waiting room, a requirement of Birmingham's strict racial segregation.
 The north wing housed two express freight companies while the south was used for baggage and mail transfer.

+The station's opening in 1909 was described by a 1969 Birmingham News article as a major event in the city's history.
+Celebrations included a balloon race, a parade led by Grand Marshal E. J. McCrossin, and a banquet for city officials at the Hillman Hotel.

 Outside of the station were ten tracks.
 A series of overlapping "umbrella" sheds covered the platforms and tracks.
 These sheds provided protection from the rain while still letting in sunlight and fresh air.
 During the Depression, the station fell into disrepair, but resurged in the late 1930s through World War II.
 In 1943 the station underwent a $500,000 renovation which included sandblasting, new paint, and new interior fixtures.
 During this period of rebirth, rail traffic peaked at 54 trains per day.

+In 2015, Rhea Williams, executive director of American Institute of Architects Birmingham expressed regret over the demolition of the train station.